-The students at HMS are proud of their individual appearance and the freedom to express themselves through the latest fashions.
+The students at CRA are proud of their individual appearance and the freedom to express themselves through the latest fashions.
 It is our goal to continue the tradition of our students presenting themselves in a positive manner.
 We ask that students are well groomed and demonstrate personal hygiene, exemplified by excellent manners and respect for each other.
 Your peers and teachers will appreciate your cooperative spirit and working together to present yourself by being your best.
 We respectfully request that you dress in a manner that does not distract from the learning environment of other students.
 To maintain high standards in health and safety for all our students, we request that all students focus on personal cleanliness and their overall personal appearance.

-- Students shall not wear caps or other headgear including; bandanas, scarves, sunglasses, headphones or earphones in school buildings before, during, or after normal school hours.
-Caps may be worn after normal school hours while in attendance at athletic events in the gymnasium. - Students shall not wear clothing or jewelry that advertises/reference tobacco, alcohol, drugs, gangs or other harmful substances. - Students are prohibited from wearing any jewelry or other ornament that could cause personal harm to the student or another.
-Chains that are considered jewelry are not acceptable at HMS. - Students shall not wear articles of clothing that are adorned with sexually suggestive slogans, profanity, lewd pictures, vulgar or obscene displays, or that which may be offensive to another's religion, race or national origin. - Students shall wear shoes or sandals to school and class.
-Footwear that is determined to be unsanitary or hazardous in the building may not be worn.
-Footwear that converts into rolling shoes is considered hazardous. - Students shall wear appropriate clothing that does not disrupt the learning environment of other students and staff.
+- Students shall not wear sunglasses, headphones, bandanas, or earphones in school buildings before, during, or after normal school hours. - Students shall not wear clothing or jewelry that advertises/references tobacco, alcohol, drugs, or other harmful substances. - Students are prohibited from wearing any jewelry or other ornament that could cause personal harm to the student or another. - Students shall not wear articles of clothing that are adorned with sexually suggestive slogans, profanity, lewd pictures, vulgar or obscene displays, or that which may be offensive to another's religion, race or national origin. - Footwear that is determined to be unsanitary or hazardous in the building may not be worn.
+Footwear that converts into rolling shoes is considered hazardous. - Students shall not wear costumes, such as ears, tails, flags, non-medical masks, etc. - Students shall wear appropriate clothing that does not disrupt the learning environment of other students and staff.
 Overly revealing apparel shall not be worn to school.
 This includes, but is not limited to, cropped tops revealing midriffs, mesh tops, spaghetti straps, shirts without sides, pajamas, sagging pants or sweats that reveal undergarments such as boxer shorts, thongs, underwear, or bare skin, and dresses or tops which were intended as undergarments shall not be worn in school.
-Students who wear clothing that disrupts the learning environment at Helena Middle School may be sent home to change into appropriate school apparel.
-Refusal to comply will result in additional disciplinary action.

-- Students are prohibited from wearing trench coats, dusters or other long coats to or in school. - Students shall not wear backpacks during the school day. - Any hairstyle is permitted so long as it is kept neat, clean and controlled.
-Facial hair is permitted and should be kept neat and clean.
+Students who wear clothing that disrupts the learning environment at C.R.
+Anderson School may be sent home to change into appropriate school apparel. - Students are prohibited from wearing trench coats, dusters or other long coats to or in school. - Students shall not wear backpacks during the school day. - Any hairstyle is permitted so long as it is kept neat, clean and controlled.
+Facial hair is permitted if it is kept neat and clean.

 Repeated violations of these rules concerning student dress and grooming may result in a student being subjected to disciplinary action.
-See: Board Policy 3035 Student Appearance
+Board Policy: 3035 Student Appearance